 Interventions to Protect High Risk Patients

 We focus on clinics whose patient populations are disproportionately impacted by climate change by working with providers and staff at over 100 frontline health clinics to design tailored interventions that meet both their and their patients’ needs given resource constraints and limited time.
 Interventions developed with Americares will be targeted to promote health equity and keep people safe before disasters strike.
+With support from Johnson & Johnson, we expanded our impact to 10 new clinics in Arizona, Florida, and Louisiana to customize plans for staying safe in extreme heat.
 Learn more.

 Alert System for Climate-Driven Health Threats